this-josh/git_intro/README.md

 3. You'll now be prompted to login to GitHub, once done you're sorted.
 4. There are numerous ways to interact with git, as mentioned in [Git seems complicated](#git-seems-complicated) we will use the *command line* and GitHub.com

-**Need to decide how they should interact with git, git bash requires understanding cd**

 ## Tasks